calgoheen/crasshhfy/README.md

 6. Ensure output looks the same as in "Download the models"

 # Credits
-- Simon Rouard, Jérémie Mary, and Emmanuel Vincent for the paper and their original implementation
+- Simon Rouard and Gaëtan Hadjeres for the paper and their original implementation
 - [Oli Larkin](https://github.com/olilarkin/ort-builder) for his ort-builder repo, tutorial, and examples